kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

    before advancing `status.updatedReplicas` to the next replica, additionally check that the PVCs of the next replica are [compatible](#what-pvc-is-compatible) with the new `volumeClaimTemplates`.
-   If not, and we are not going to update it in-place automatically, wait for the user to delete/update the old PVC manually.
+   If not, and if we are not going to patch it automatically, wait for the user to delete/update the old PVC manually.

 2. When doing rolling update, A replica is considered ready if the Pod is ready